23 MAY 2017, 23:59 UTC/GMT

 Can I submit a paper on my work that has previously appeared in my thesis, a tech report, a patent, and/or an abstract of a talk at another conference?

 Publications such as thesis, tech reports, patents, or abstracts in other conferences do not preclude subsequent publication of a complete paper on the same topic by the same authors.
-However, such publications by other authors are considered prior art and should be cited as such.
-Whether this or any other form of prior art "scoops" (precludes publication of) your paper or not is up to the reviewers.
-Talks and presentations (including SIGGRAPH presentations) can be cited, but they need not be, and they are not considered prior art.
+However, such prepublications should be cited in your submission.
+See Submission Policy for more precise instructions.

 How do I reference an ACM SIGGRAPH Sketch or Talk on the same topic as the paper that I am writing?